misemefein/font-tester/README.md

 # font-tester

-Javascript bookmarklet to override css replace the font used on any website with your own font.
+Javascript bookmarklet to override css.
+Replace the font used on any website with your own font.
 It grabs whatever font(s) are used on a webpage, and replaces them with a locally installed font—namely—yours.
 Especially useful for testing non-latin scripts without mocking up contexts with Adobe CC.

 Installation instructions.
 I have only tested this in Firefox and Chrome.